Simulating Classroom Education with LLM-Empowered Agents

 The design principles for constructing this immersive simulated classroom originate from the following two concerns: (1) How to ensure that the classroom covers the core teaching behaviors?
 (2) How to maintain the entirety of the interaction within the natural flow of the classroom process?

-For the former concern, we categorize classroom interaction behaviors based on widely accepted pedagogy principles~\cite{schwanke1981classroom}: \textit{Teaching and Initiation (TI)}, the teacher's teaching and the feedback or ideas expressed by students; \textit{In-depth Discussion (ID)}, alignment, discussion, and multiple Q\&A between teacher and students to help students construct understanding of concepts; \textit{Emotional Companionship (EC)}, encouraging students to learn, creating a positive learning atmosphere, and providing emotional support; and \textit{Classroom Management (CM)}, maintaining discipline, organizing disruptive behaviors, and guiding the classroom content.
+For the former concern, we categorize classroom interaction behaviors based on widely accepted pedagogy principles~\cite{schwanke1981classroom}: \textit{Teaching and Initiation (TI)}, the teacher's teaching and the students' feedback or ideas; \textit{In-depth Discussion (ID)}, alignment, discussion, and multiple Q\&A to help students construct understanding of concepts; \textit{Emotional Companionship (EC)}, encouraging students to learn, creating a positive learning atmosphere, and providing emotional support; and \textit{Classroom Management (CM)}, maintaining discipline, organizing disruptive behaviors, and guiding the classroom content.
 Given that these behaviors are realized through the varied \textbf{Class Roles} (denoted as $\widehat{ \mathcal{R}}= \left\{r_{i} \right\}_{1}^{\left| \widehat{ \mathcal{R}} \right|}$, where each $r_{i}$ denotes a certain role), it is essential to ensure the \textit{diversity} and \textit{coverage} of proposed agents within the classroom.

 For the latter concern, we need to ensure that the interactions among multiple agents within the system are finely and rhythmically controlled within the course content.
-Given the Learning Materials (denoted as $C = \left [ c_1,...,c_t \right ]$, where each teaching script $c_t$ is organized by order), we propose a novel \textbf{Session Controller} to manage the course interaction flow based on class status and the help of a core manager agent~\cite{wu2023autogen}.
+As shown in Figure~\ref{fig:simclass}, given the Class Roles and Learning Materials (denoted as $C = \left [ c_1,...,c_t \right ]$, where each teaching script $c_t$ is organized by order), we propose a novel \textbf{Session Controller} to manage the course interaction flow based on class status and the help of a core manager agent~\cite{wu2023autogen}.

 Based on these principles, we construct multiple class roles, implement class control, and ultimately derive the simulated classroom process.
+Their prompts are shown in Appendix.